brunapisanidev/korean-burger-project/README.md

 ## overview
-Self-service simulator for a Korean hamburger restaurant.

-This program aims to simulate the operation of a self-service system for a generic hamburger chain.
-For this context, we've chosen a Korean hamburger chain as an example.
-The basic order includes a base burger, consisting of common bread, meat, and cheese, along with drinks and sides of medium size.
-By default, every order comes with a medium-sized drink and side.
-When the size remains medium, meaning no changes are made by the user, there is no extra charge, and the price remains fixed as defined in the MealOrder class.
+This program simulates the operation of a self-service system for a generic hamburger restaurant, using a Korean hamburger chain as a contextual example.
+Each basic meal includes a burger (common bread, meat, and cheese), a drink, and a side dish — all in medium size by default.
+If the user keeps the default sizes, no additional charges apply, and the base price remains as defined in the MealOrder class.

+Users can customize their order by:
-It's possible to upgrade the type of meat, which incurs an additional charge.
-You can also change the size of the drink and side, which may also result in extra costs.
+- **Upgrading the type of meat, which adds an extra fee.**

+- **Changing the size of the drink or side, which may also increase the cost.**

+This simulator aims to reflect the logic and pricing structure of real-world fast food self-service systems.

 ## how-it-works
 **Item**: